If you’re in an emergency CALL 000

 Make sure that you have followed the DRSABCD action plan.
 This ensures that you have performed the vital steps before beginning CPR.

-After having completed the DRSABCD plan, follow the steps below.
+After having the DRSABCD plan, follow the steps below.

 Only stop CPR if one of the following has occurred: